wagsandre/tf-gke-playground/README.md

 **1) Create a GKE cluster**
  - With VPC Native enabled
+ - 1 Node for each zone in the region (n1-standard-1 with default CoS image)

 **2) Create:**
  - a Proxy-only subnet in the same VPC/region used for GKE
- - a RemoteDesktop VM instance to test the IAP functionality
+ - a RemoteDesktop VM instance to test the IAP functionality (e2-standard-2 with Debian image)

    ref: https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine